That-Dev-Girl-Boilerplates/gutenberg-plugin/README.md

 # PLUGIN_TITLE

-This WordPress plugin does [enter description here].
+This WordPress plugin adds a new (Gutenberg) post editor block that does [enter description here].